AshenHermit/ScriptIO/README.md

 ![blender_screenshot](https://sun9-18.userapi.com/KOzpzaJ98mJe9YVhTqINEHzTmvzkQCSiibDkEQ/yRZaWfP51KQ.jpg)
 * Choose *Map Export Path* in the *Scene Properties* and press export button.

-To load map in game you need use this function in browser console: `loadMap("mapname")`
+To load map in game you need use this function in browser console: `loadMap("map name")`